Skip to content

 ]

-The middleware must come after AuthenticationMiddleware because it needs access to request.user to check permissions.
+1. Must come after AuthenticationMiddleware because it needs request.user to check permissions.

 python manage.py migrate

-The default configuration works out of the box for most projects.
-Add LIVE_TRANSLATIONS to your settings only if you need to customize behavior:
+The defaults work out of the box for most projects.
+To customize, add a LIVE_TRANSLATIONS dict to your settings:

 LIVE_TRANSLATIONS = {